goldfishl/acupoint_speech_recognition/README.md

 python -m pip install -e ./
 ```

-# about data
+# data and pre-trained model

-It will automatically download all the files it needs from my server.
+It will automatically download all the required files including audio `.wav` data and pre-trained model `.pth` file.

 # segmentator evaluation